Fleckism/SecurityPlus/SecurityPlus/11 C Secure Remote Access Protocols.md

 Full tunnel VPN traffic flow.
 (Images © 123RF.com.)
 # REMOTE DESKTOP

-A remote access VPN joins the user's PC or smartphone to the local network, via the secure tunnel.
+A remote access VPN joins the user's PC or smartphone to the local network, via the [[secure tunnel]].
 Another model for remote networking involves connecting to a host within the local network over a remote administration protocol.
 A protocol such as Secure Shell ([[SSH]]) traditionally provides terminal access, and there are many tools that can connect to a graphical desktop.
 A GUI remote administration tool sends screen and audio data from the remote host to the client and transfers mouse and keyboard input from the client to the remote host.

-Microsoft's Remote Desktop Protocol ([[RDP]]) can be used to access a physical machine on a one-to-one basis.
+Microsoft's Remote Desktop Protocol (RDP) can be used to access a physical machine on a one-to-one basis.
 Alternatively, the site can operate a remote desktop gateway that facilitates access to virtual desktops or individual apps running on the network servers ([docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds)).
 There are several popular alternatives to Remote Desktop.
 Most support remote access to platforms other than Windows (macOS and iOS, Linux, Chrome OS, and Android for instance).
 Examples include TeamViewer ([teamviewer.com/en](https://www.teamviewer.com/en/)) and Virtual Network Computing (VNC), which is implemented by several different providers (notably [realvnc.com/en](https://www.realvnc.com/en/)).

 Traditionally, these remote desktop products require a client app.
 The canvas element introduced in HTML5 allows a browser to draw and update a desktop with relatively little lag.
 It can also handle audio.
 This is referred to as an HTML5 VPN or as a clientless remote desktop gateway ([guacamole.apache.org](https://guacamole.apache.org/)).
 This solution also uses a protocol called WebSockets, which enables bidirectional messages to be sent between the server and client without requiring the overhead of separate Hyper Text Transfer ProtocolTTPs]] requests.
 # OUT-OF-BAND MANAGEMENT AND JUMP SERVERS